-Several other payments and allowances experienced upward trends in recipient numbers between 1995 and 2004 (Table 5.11).
+Several other payments and allowances experienced upward trends in recipient numbers between 1995 and 2004 (Table 3.2).
 The number of people receiving the Carer Allowance (Adult) continued its steep rise since 2000 (from 84,104 in 2000 to 201,454 in 2004).
 Similarly, there was a noticeable increase in the number of people receiving Carer Payment, almost twofold over the same period.
 Several reasons have been suggested for these trends, including demographic changes (e.g. the ageing of the population and associated rise in the number of people with a disability); greater awareness of these payments; reduction in access to other forms of income support (e.g. wife and widow pensions); and the increase in the number of people with disabilities and medical conditions being cared for at home (FaCS 2002b, 2003, 2004c).
 The Wife Pension (DSP/ AP) continued its downward trend since the payment was closed to new applicants in 1995.
-(See Chapter 4 for further discussion of recent Carer Payment and Carer Allowance data.)

-Not all the rise in DSP recipient numbers can be attributed to population growth and ageing, since age-adjusted rates rose over the period 1989-2004 (Figure 5.8; Table A5.9).
+Not all the rise in DSP recipient numbers can be attributed to population growth and ageing, since age-adjusted rates rose over the period 1989-2004 (Figure 3.1; Table A9).
 Male rates have levelled off in recent years (to about 5.2% of the male population aged 16+ years).
-Male recipients aged 50-64 years-the age group with the highest proportion of the population receiving DSP-accounted for this slowing of growth from 1996; rates for younger age groups have continued a gradual upward trend.
+Male recipients aged 50-64 years-the age group with the highest proportion of the population receiving DSP - accounted for this slowing of growth from 1996; rates for younger age groups have continued a gradual upward trend.